|

 Mathis, on the east by George Rath and William D. Miller, and on

-the west by Ernst "Ernest" Heiden.
+Ernst "Ernest" Heiden.
 In some of the older

 receipts, it says they were bordered on the north by W. Stock,